-The Interpretation Act 1984 (Interpretation Act) provides guidance on how to interpret all WA laws, regulations and codes (unless otherwise specified).
+The Interpretation Act 1984 (the Interpretations Act) provides guidance on how to interpret all WA laws, regulations and codes (unless otherwise specified).
 It provides that words in subsidiary legislation like the Code have the same meaning as in the Acts they operate under (s.
 44).
 The Interpretation Act also provides that if 'may' appears, discretion is allowed, but that 'shall' in the Code means an action must be performed.
-Terms that are not defined have their usual ordinary meaning, taking into account matters such as the intention of the law.
+Terms that are not defined have their usual English meaning, taking into account the intent of the law.